 Getting Around on a Budget

-Car Rental – This can be expensive, we have a friend recently who rented a car in Italy for €800 for one week!
-I am currently renting a car in Spain for €100 a week over 10 weeks.
+Car Rental – This can be expensive, we know of a friend who recently rented a car in Italy for €800 for one week!
+While in Spain, in both 2021 and 2022, I rented a car over 10 weeks at €100 a week.
 Basically, if you are going to rent you’ll need to shop around when you arrive at a destination.
 Ask the locals and they might be able to recommend someone or a small business who can rent you something a shit tonne cheaper!
 Also think about trying to rent something long-term.

 Purchasing a Car, 4×4 or Van – Purchasing a car means you can sell it for more or less the same price you purchased it for, thus saving you a heap of cash.
 However, we strongly recommend that you don’t rush your purchase and you have a mechanic check it over before you sign the dotted line.
 We have had success buying and selling this way on Facebook Marketplace.